6 Steps: How to Define an Experience Strategy:

 Find a concise and memorable way to tell the story that explains your strategy.

-The most important part of communicating your strategy is making it a “shared” set of goals that everyone in the organization can feel part of, and they can clearly see how it achieves the “shared vision”.
-Strategies and visions fail not because they are not carefully laid out but because of lost momentum due to the focus on day-to-day fires being put out and misaligned priorities between the company team functions.
-Organizations need to provide time for their people to move away from their daily tasks to focus on the future, challenge the strategy, and even change the shared vision if needed.
+The most important aspect of communicating your strategy is making it a “shared” set of goals that everyone in the organization feels part of and clearly sees how it contributes to the “shared vision.”
+Strategies and visions often fail not because they are poorly planned, but because momentum is lost due to a focus on daily firefighting and misaligned priorities between company functions.
+Organizations must provide time for their people to step away from daily tasks, focus on the future, challenge the strategy, and, if necessary, modify the shared vision.

 Artifacts and deliverables to help with the communication: